benchristel/programming-without-mystery/0200-vision.md

 ### Programmers Write Tests

+A necessity of TDD is that the programmers writing the production code must also write the tests.
+There's simply no other way for the tests to be written in tandem with the code.
+That programmers write tests is already a given in most modern organizations, but I thought I'd call it out explicitly.

 ### The Tests Are Fast

 ### Everyone Can Run The Tests

+### The Tests Run Frequently

 ### The Tests Catch Mistakes